katmfoo/dotfiles/README.md

 ## macOS setup
 1. Clone this repo to any location
 2. Run macOS.sh
+3. Restart computer
-3. Manually do the following (optional)
+4. Manually do the following (optional)
     * Set mouse/trackpad tracking speed
     * Put installed apps onto second page of Launchpad
     * Removed unused apps from dock and add installed apps